Paddy Moloney: The man who put Irish music on the map

 In 1959, Garech Browne - whose mother Oonagh was the daughter of Ernest Guinness - founded Claddagh Records, in an effort to create a space where traditional Irish music could be conserved and revitalised.

-The Chieftains were formed to make an album for the new label, with Moloney joined by Sean Potts, Michael Tubridy, Martin Fay and David Fallon.
+The Chieftains was formed to make an album for the new label, with Moloney joined by Sean Potts, Michael Tubridy, Martin Fay and David Fallon.

 That self-titled record was recorded in five evenings, Moloney told a BBC documentary in 2009, with the members working for three hours each night so they could get back to their day jobs.

-But Browne's status would help the Chieftains take their next steps - Moloney would be introduced at the Guinness' heirs parties to some of the major stars of the day, helping to seed their influence.
+But Browne's status would help the Chieftains take its next steps - Moloney would be introduced at the Guinness' heirs parties to some of the major stars of the day, helping to seed their influence.

 Meanwhile, the Chieftains' leader was soon able to leave behind his ambition of becoming an accountant by becoming Claddagh Records' managing director.